WeilonYing/GameDevCore/README.md

 * Rotate directional lighting, and refresh sky sphere blueprint to produce a sunset effect

 ## Uploading your changes to Git
+If you're an experienced programmer, you probably know how to do this already.
+If so, make a branch, name it "[your name]-homework", and push it to this repository.

+Once you're finished with your work, you'll need to upload your change to GitHub for marking.
+Because there will most likely be more than one person doing this lesson, you'll need to make a branch, so that you don't affect the master branch.
+For more information on branches and/or you wish to do this in the command line, read this tutorial: https://www.atlassian.com/git/tutorials/using-branches

+Let's make your branch!
+1. Navigate to the GameDevCore repository in GitHub Desktop.
+2. Follow the instructions to create a branch here: https://help.github.com/desktop/guides/contributing/creating-a-branch-for-your-work/
+3. Name your branch "[your name]-homework"
+4. Commit your branch and push it.

+If done successfully, you should see your branch appear here: https://github.com/WeilonYing/GameDevCore/branches

+That's it!
+Good job :)